chimebukanian/joski-print/README.md

 # joski-print
-app to handle printing services online
+app to place order for printing services.